Roopali-02/multi-theme-product-ui/README.md

 ## 🚀 Project Overview
-This project demonstrates a dynamic theme switcher built using React,Tailwind CSS, and TypeScript.
+This project demonstrates a dynamic theme switcher built using React, Tailwind CSS and TypeScript.
 It supports three distinct UI themes and showcases products fetched from an API, displayed in a responsive layout.

 ## Live Link